 Like any other professional healthcare service, therapy is an investment in your physical, emotional and mental well-being.
 An initial 30-minute consultation is free-of-charge.
 Please see my fees and cancellation policy are below.

 What can I expect?

-Understandably, it can feel daunting to meet a counsellor for the first time.
-However, you can relax knowing our first session together is simply a gentle opportunity to think about what you want from counselling, for us to consider whether or not I am the right counsellor for you and what is causing you distress at the moment.
+Understandably, it can feel daunting to meet a therapist for the first time.
+However, you can relax knowing our first session together is simply a gentle opportunity to think about what you (and if applicable, your partner) want from therapy and your thoughts about what might be missing or perhaps what is needed.
+It’s also for us to consider whether or not I am the right therapist for you and what has been troubling you or your relationship lately.
 Either way, there is no obligation and if you're not sure or have any questions, please feel welcome to give me a call or send an email.

 - Subsequent sessions

 Usually, I work with clients on a short-term (generally 12 weeks) or long-term (open-ended) basis depending upon their needs.
 The choice is yours and this is something we would discuss at our first meeting.
-Sessions are usually weekly, normally at the same time, last 50-minutes and we have a joint review every 6 weeks to ensure your emerging needs are being met.
+Sessions are usually weekly, normally at the same time, last 50-75 minutes (depending on whether individual or couple) and our time together is regularly reviewed.
 Occasionally, during more intensive work, clients' may ask for more than one session a week.